jmccormack200/AWSBlogNotes/README.md

     output["response"] = "success"
     return output

-def validateCombination(combinationString):
+def validateCombination(combination):
     try:
-        combinationParse = combinationString.split()
-        for digit in combinationParse:
+        for digit in combination:
             if int(digit) not in validDigits:
                 print digit
                 return False